silshack/summer2017/_posts/elliott/2017-05-31-poetry-notes.md

 * Feel free to ask questions about todos- they're not to make you feel bad, they're to help you learn!
 * Deleting merged branches
 * Three of you are **Watching** our repo.
 Unwatch if you're getting spammed.  **Make sure you're getting emails for atmentions**

-# Q & A

 * Invent your own problem solving strategies.
-Wayne's decided to duplicate trinkets when he reaches major funtionality milestones.
+A past student decided to duplicate trinkets when he reaches major funtionality milestones.
 Great idea!
 * `Ctrl-/` is your friend
-* If you use something from StackExchange, it's your responsibility to know how it works.
+* If you use something from StackExchange, it's your responsibility to know how it works.  **Cite** it!
 * While True, continue and break

 <iframe src="https://trinket.io/embed/python/44b5d714de" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>